TouK/nussknacker/docs/installation_configuration_guide/DeploymentManagerConfiguration.md

 }
 ```

-`type` parameter determines engine to which the scenario is deployed.The `type` parameter is set in both the [minimal configuration file](./Common.md#minimal-configuration-file) in the case of docker image, binary distribution and Helm chart - you will not need to set it on your own.
+`type` parameter determines engine to which the scenario is deployed.
+It is set in the [minimal configuration file](./Common.md#minimal-configuration-file) (docker image, binary distribution) and in the Helm chart - you will not need to set it on your own.

 ## Kubernetes native Lite engine configuration